Federer: 'There were moments I wanted to walk away from tennis'

 (CNN)There have been times even Roger Federer has thought of walking away from it all.

-A time before his name was immortalized and the records fell; a time in his glittering career where defeat was more common than victory.
+A stage before his name was immortalized and the records fell; a period in his glittering career when defeat was more common than victory.

 "It was tough," Federer tells CNN Sport, reflecting on his early years on the ATP Tour.